karlmdavis/rps-tourney/dev/work-log.md

     * Wasn't very motivated or productive: kept letting myself get distracted.
     * Worked on the JPA classes some more, and started designing web services.

-### 2014-04-13, Sunday
+### 2014-04-14, Monday

 * 0.5h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
     * Refactored `GameSession` to make it mutable, in the ways it'll need to be to support the game's workflow.
+Didn't finish.

+### 2014-04-15, Tuesday

+(Was busy with work and forgot to work on side project.
+Blew my 38 day streak.)

+### 2014-04-16, Wednesday

+* 0.3h: [Issue #14](https://github.com/karlmdavis/rps-tourney/issues/14): Adding methods to web service to enable game play.
+    * Completed the `GameSession` refactoring.
+Still need to check the schema and `GameRound`.